 Debut: Chapter 682 (Manga), Episode 608 (Anime)

 One of the officers of the Donquixote Pirates (and the oldest one), in Diamante's army, the fighting division.
-He's a calm and analytical man, but also very senile since he needs glasses to see the dwarves and has troubles hearing.
+He's a calm and analytical man, but also very senile since he needs glasses to see the dwarves and has trouble hearing.
 His fighting abilities are still top notch, though.
 He doesn't have any devil fruit, but can use a special martial art called "Battle Preservation Fist" (Jio-Ken) that makes the user much stronger and to not feel any pain despite their age.

 During the Dressrosa Arc, he defends the entrance of the SMILE factory (preventing the dwarves from entering it) until he moves to the King's plateau, where he defeats Don Chinjao.
 After the events of Dressrosa, he's arrested along with his crewmates.

 - Adaptation Expansion: His battle against Sai lasts a single attack, but in the anime, the two exchange many more hits.

 - Badass Beard: Being a badass old man, it's natural he has a short beard.
 It doubles as a Beard of Evil.

 - Badass Normal: The lack of a devil fruit power doesn't detract from his strength.

 - Bald of Evil: He has some facial hair but not a single one on his head, and is a member of a pirate crew.

 - Beware the Silly Ones: He's a bit senile, but is still a fighter of one of the strongest crews.